douguet/LEA3D/README.md

 Create a folder "Project", copy examples from the folder "examples" and launch conda

  	conda activate lea3d

+**1. Use lea3d to design molecules using some molecular properties of the aspirin molecular structure**

+Here, the file ligand-aspirin.func is read (its name is indicated in file ligand-aspirin.in).
+It contains 4 properties to evaluate (number of atoms, molecular weight, fsp3 value and 2 chemical functions (ester + acid)).

+	perl ../lea3d-main/MAIN ligand-aspirin.in

+ To visualize the best candidate of each generation:

+ 	pymol VISU/list.sdf
 **1. Use lea3d to generate 3 molecules using the combination of legos**

 	perl ../lea3d-main/MAIN -v ligand-aspirin.in list_mol_sulfapyridine-aspirin_venetoclax